Dick Hannula

-Dick Hannula, Sr. is an International Hall of Fame swimming coach and former competitive swimmer for Washington State University from Tacoma, Washington best remembered for starting the nationally recognized Tacoma Swim Club in 1953, which he coached through 1993.
-He coached his Wilson High School boys' teams to an impressive and nearly unprecedented 24 consecutive state championships from 1960 to 1983, and a total of 323 winning consecutive swim meets.
+Dick Hannula, Sr. (born c.
+1930) is an International Hall of Fame swimming coach and former competitive swimmer for Washington State University from Tacoma, Washington best remembered for starting the Tacoma Swim Club in 1953, which he coached through 1993.
+He coached his Wilson High School boys' teams to 24 consecutive state championships from 1960 to 1983, and a total of 323 winning consecutive swim meets.
 He received global recognition for coaching Olympic team swimmer and 1969 gold medalist Kaye Hall Greff, and additional recognition for coaching 1979 World University Games Gold medalist Janet Buchan.
-He coached his high performing sons Dick, David and Dan Hannula, Olympic pentathlete Chuck Richards, and 1976 Olympian and Tacoma Swim Club swimmer Miriam Smith.
+He coached his sons Dick, David and Dan Hannula, Olympic pentathlete Chuck Richards, and 1976 Olympian and Tacoma Swim Club swimmer Miriam Smith.
 His top performing swimmers took two World Records, two Olympic Records, thirteen American Records, and two National High School Records.

 Early swimming and education

 Hannula was born in the Tacoma, Washington area to John Hannula Jr. who owned John Hannula Fish Company in nearby Aberdeen.
 Hannula worked for a period in High School delivering fish to restaurants before the start of the school day.
 He attended Aberdeen High School, in Aberdeen, Washington, where he swam for John "Bus" Fairbairn, who coached the school's swim teams from 1944 to 1956, where he developed 16 state swimming champions, and two state championship teams in 1948 and 1949.
 Hannula enjoyed and excelled in the backstroke.
 Another Aberdeen High School graduate and swimmer for Fairbairn was Donald A. Duncan, who coached at Puget Sound University from 1957 to 1994 prior to Hannula's time as Assistant Coach.
 Coach Fairbairn had strong links to the swimming community and served as president of the Washington Interscholastic Swimming Coaches Association (WISCA) in 1952.

 Hannula received more extensive swim training at Washington State University where he swam for Coach Doug Gibb, a swim team member and 1941 graduate of Washington State who coached from 1942 to 1974.
 Hannula majored in Business, graduating in 1951.
 In his Senior year, he Captained the Washington State team.